indeni/rule-interview/readme.md

 1. Make sure to run the unit tests under `tests` folder
 2. Parts 2-3 should be done using the files under the `rules` folder.
+3. For part 3, use your own code logic to evaluate similarities, do not import an external python package for this task.

 ---